 World War II: Chronology

-Figure 1.--Adolf Hitler launche World War II with the invasion of Poland.
-Some of the most stunning victories in the history of warfare followed including the defeat and subgecation of France in 6 weeks.
-The German people after experienced a long, draining war of attrition were amazed at what the NAZIs and the Wehrmacht accomplished.
+Figure 1.--Adolf Hitler and Stalin launched World War II with the invasion of Poland.
+Some of the most stunning victories in the history of warfare followed, including the defeat of the vaunted French Army in 6 weeks.
+The German people after experienced the long, draining Eorld War I war of attrition were amazed at what the NAZIs and the Wehrmacht accomplished at the outset of the War.

-World War II began with the NAZI invasion of Poland (1939).
+World War II formaly began with the NAZI invasion of Poland (1939).
 Historians often note the earlier Japanese seizure of Manchuria (1931) and invasion of China (1937) as well as early European Axis aggressions as a prelude to war.
+And it is accurate to see the War as a continuation of World War I with a 1-2 decade armistive in between.
 The NAZI invasion was followed by a British and French declaration of war, but failure to come to Poland's assistance.
 Within only a few days, the Soviets joined the NAZIs in invading Poland, followed by a series of other invasions of their own.
 The NAZI success in Poland was followed by a string of startling military successes, especially the invasion and defeat of France (1940).
 The NAZI successes were puncutated by the victory of the RAF in the Battle of Britain (1940).
 The Italians joined their Axis partner after the defeat of France was already largely achieved.
 Almost from the beginning, however, the Italians proved more of a drag on the NAZI war effort than an assett.
 The War was tranformed when Hitler ordered the invasion of the Soviet Union and then without any effort to coordinate opetrations, the Japanese bombed Pearl Harbor.
 Historians argue about the turning point of the War.
 After a series of almost uniterupted victories, the War turned against the Axis in second half of 1942.
 The Red Army bled the Wehrmacht on the Eastern Font while the Western allies ponded German cities.
 Finally the German losses in the East combined with growing Allied air power enabled the Western Allies to renter the Continent with the D-Day landings.
 What followed was a string of Allied victories, although achieved at great cost.
 Finally after Hitler's suicide and the fall of Berlin the NAZIs surrendered (1945).
 The Japanese surenderd after America dropped the A-Bomb and the Soviets invaded Manchuria (1945).

 First Phase (1939-41)

-World War II began with the NAZI invasion of Poland (1939).
+The active military phase of World War II began with the NAZI invasion of Poland (1939).
 The NAZI invasion was followed by a British and French declaration of war, but failure to come to Poland's assistance.
 Within only a few days, the Soviets joined the NAZIs in invading Poland, followed by a series of other invasions of their own.
-The NAZI success in Poland was followed by a string of startling military successes, especially the invasion and defeat of France (1940).
+The Soviet invasions were not as well publicized because the British and French wisely did not declare war.
+The NAZI success in Poland was the result of a not only a much larger and better equipped military, but the adoption of a tactical doctrine fully utilizing modern weaponry--Blitzkrieg.
+The success in Poland was followed by a string of startling military successes, especially the invasion and defeat of France (1940).
+Neither the British or French has perceived the lessons of the Polish campsign and were not prepsred for Blitzkrieg.
 The NAZI successes were puncutated by the victory of the RAF in the Battle of Britain (1940).
-The NAZIs in 1940 had victory within their grasp, but allowing the British Army to escape at Dunkirk and the victory of the RAF over Britain meant that Britain could continue the war, especially as President Roosevelt had decided to support Britain.
-The Italians joined their Axis partner after the defeat of France was already largely achieved.
+The NAZIs in 1940 had victory within their grasp, but allowing the British Army to escape at Dunkirk and the victory of the RAF over Britain meant that Britain could continue the war, especially because President Roosevelt had decided to support Britain.
+Although not clear at the time, the Anglo-American industrial capacity was already beginning to make itself felt.
+The Italians joined their Axis partner once the German success was clear.
 Almost from the beginning, however, the Italians proved more of a drag on the NAZI war effort than an assett.
+The Germany achieved futher suuceesses in the Balkans (April 1941).
 The War was tranformed when Hitler ordered the invasion of the Soviet Union.
 Here the Axis had another opportunity to win the War.
+The Wehrmact achieved enormous successes at the outset of Barbarossa (June 1941).
 It seems likely that if the Japanese had attacked the Soviet Far East that the Axis would have prevailed.
-But rather than a coordinated attack, the Japanese and then without any effort to coordinate opetrations, the Japanese bombed Pearl Harbor.
-This resulted in an enormous shift in the strategic ballance.
+But rather than a coordinated attack, the Japanese without any effort to coordinate opetrations, the Japanese attacked Pearl Harbor, the forward base of the U.S. Pacific fleet.
+This with the failure of Barbarossa resulted in an enormous shift in the strategic ballance.

 Turning Point (December 1941)

+The War Word history changed fundamentally in December 1941.
+Few months in world history have bveen crammed with so many momentous events.
 Historians argue about the turning point of the War.
 Most look to the decisive Allied victories in the second half of 1942 as the turning point.
+First the British smashed the Afrika Korps at El Alamine.
+Than the Red Army un;eased the their winter countrt-offensive at Stalingrad.
 It was in 1942 that the course of the War changed [Groom] It was the AXIs' last real chance to win the War.
-They would have to win the War in 1942 or the soperior resources and industrial capacity of the Allies would inevitably prevail.
+They would have to win the War in 1942 or the surperior resources and industrial capacity of the Allies would inevitably prevail.
 Major campaigns, however, were not settled until later.
-The Battle of the Atlantic eas not decided until mid-1943 and the air war over Europe what not decided until early 1944.
-As important as 1942 was, it was the period from Hune to December 1941 that in gact the decisive point of the War.
+The Battle of the Atlantic was not decided until mid-1943 and the air war over Europe what not decided until early-1944.
+As important as 1942 was, it was the period from June to December 1941 that in fact the decisive period of the War.
 Hitler until this point had exercised considerable caution.
 He attempted to pick off his enemies and vulnerable neutrals one by one, taking care to placate the Soviet Union and avoiding conflict with the United States.
-Yjis changed when he decided to invade the Soviet Union (June 1941) and incredibly when that attack was beaten back before Moscoe, decalred war on the United States (December 1941).
-Hitler is often faulted for invading the Soviet Union before defeating Britain.
-This is a valid criticism, although a case can be made for the invasion.
+This changed when he decided to invade the Soviet Union (June 1941) and incredibly when that attack was beaten back before Moscow, declared war on the United States (December 1941).
+[Dowing] Hitler is often faulted for invading the Soviet Union before defeating Britain.
+This is a valid criticism, although a military case can be made for the invasion.
 The decession to declare war on the United States, while still fighting the Soviet Union, however, was strategic madness and is in sharp contrast to his deft handling of strategic ininitatives in the first plase of the War.
 One wonders if the shock of failure in front of Moscow combined wih the drugs provioded by his doctor may not have addled his mind.
 Hitler made his decessions unilaterally so it is difficult to tell just what what drove him to do this.
 Here historians can only speculate.
+In the same week that the Red army launched its conter-offensive before Moscow, the Japanese struck the United States at Pearl Harbor.
+The Japanese attack wa in sharp contrast to the German invasions in Europe which were designed to destroy the ability of adversaries to make war and defeat them in a short campaign.
+Until the invasion of the Soviet Union, each of the German campaigns had lasted only a matter of weeks.
+Only the British escaped destruction.
+The Japanese war plan was very different.
+They never conceived of invading the United States.
+Rather they believed that the United States would not have the moral fortitude to wage war once the Pacific fleet was destroyed.
+As a result, the Japanese for the cost of sinking eight aging battleships (most of which were refloated) brought the United States with its enormous resources into the War and with its war making cpability untouched.

 Second Phase (1942-45)